thunderrabbit/robnugen-journal-entries/2024/12/31quick-list-of-things-to-test-on-quick.md

 Actually now I've gotten https://github.com/thunderrabbit/Quick working pretty reliably, so I think I'm gonna try to have it determine the next word to use as the commit message.
 I'll still have it commit to the `temp_xxx` branch so I can verify I like its choice.

+The steps would be something like

+* Put a copy of the planned story on Quick's server
+* Parse that story vs existing commits
+* Choose next commit

+To parse the story, I want to find the correct place in the story with some careful `regex` magic

+The `regex` magic just needs to ignore quotes, commas, and periods, but notice spaces, newlines, and double-newlines (treating double newlines as a Japanese space).

+I wonder if I can explain to Plandex sufficiently well that it can write the above code.